Boykai/thatdambot/README.md

 **Before proceeding, clone this repo to your local machine**

-## Deploy the Backend Processing
+## Setup
 1. Create a Video Indexer Account at [https://video.ai](https://video.ai)
 2. Sign up for the video indexer API at [https://api-portal.videoindexer.ai](https://api-portal.videoindexer.ai)
 3. Grab the api key and the VI ID key for the next step.
 4. Deploy the template by clicking the deploy button below

  <a href="https://ms.portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjohndehavilland%2Fthatdambot%2Fmaster%2Fazure-deploy.json" target="_blank">
         <img src="http://azuredeploy.net/deploybutton.png"/>
     </a>

+## Deploy the Backend Processing
+1. Locally, navigate to the Backend folder and for each function folder run npm install.
+2. Right click and zip up the entire backend folder.
-5. Navigate to the following url: `https://<yourfunctionname>.scm.azurewebsites.net/ZipDeploy`
+3. Navigate to the following url: `https://<yourfunctionname>.scm.azurewebsites.net/ZipDeploy`
-6. Drag and drop the zip file into the folder and wait for it to be deployed.
+4. Drag and drop the zip file into the folder and wait for it to be deployed.
-7. When deployed, go to the storage account and create two containers (one called **videos** and one called **images**)
+5. When deployed, go to the storage account and create two containers (one called **videos** and one called **images**)
-8. Now have to go back to the function app in the portal and update the following **two** application settings:
+6. Now have to go back to the function app in the portal and update the following **two** application settings:

 *   `INDEXER_URL` whose value will be the URL of the index-document function.
 You can grab this by choosing the name of the function and clicking **Get Function URL**
 *   `VIDEO_PROCESS_URL` whose value will be the url to video-process function.

 ![Get Url](./images/get-url.png)

-9. Make sure to save this after adding the app setting.
+7. Make sure to save this after adding the app setting.
-10. Now upload some sample images and videos to kick off the process of indexing.
+8. Now upload some sample images and videos to kick off the process of indexing.

 ## Create your basic NLP Model
 1. Go to [https://www.luis.ai/home](https://www.luis.ai/home)